Tjiawei/NeighborNet/README.md

 ## Prepare Dataset
 1. Refer to https://github.com/mini-mind/VSMBD
-2. The unsupervised learning settings also refer to https://github.com/mini-mind/VSMBD, and the label generation method is changed to https://github.com/kakaobrain/bassl
+2. The unsupervised learning (self-supeivised learning) settings also refer to https://github.com/mini-mind/VSMBD, and the pseudo labels generation method is changed to https://github.com/kakaobrain/bassl
+3. Generate the dataset by running gen_dataSet in dataloader/supervise_movienet.py; ft_path is the path of ImageNet_shot.pkl extracted by VSMBD. lb_path is the path of the txt file provided by MovieNet.
+Each txt file name is the IMDB ID of each movie, which marks whether each shot is the end shot (the last shot) of the scene; gph_path is the file path after the sample_20.rar I provided is unzipped.

 ## Generate Graph Files
 https://pan.baidu.com/s/1sodKXth7GgHztkHp7tsN8A 提取码: 2345